the-advoid/ad-void/add-ons/README.md

 <h3>🤔 Can't find what you're looking for?</h3>

 Try going through the archive of <a href="https://github.com/igorskyflyer/ad-void/tree/main/add-ons/legacy">legacy AdVoid add-ons</a> for filter rules that were deprecated and removed from the main filter lists.
-You can still use them if you need it. 🫱🏼‍🫲🏼
+You can still use them if necessary. 🫱🏼‍🫲🏼